Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateThe Radeon R9 280X will be a bit (approximately 6%) faster with regards to AA than the Radeon HD 7950 3GB, and also capable of handling higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 280X should be a little bit (about 6%) faster with regards to full screen anti-aliasing than the Radeon HD 7950 3GB, and capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison